seasonedcc/croods/docs/docs/the-actions.md

 It will store this item on `list` unless it is still requesting (`fetchingList`) or the response was an error (`listError`).

-Calling it this way is equivalent to what the APIs call `INDEX/LIST/FIND`.
+Calling it this way is equivalent to what the APIs name as `INDEX/LIST/FIND`.

 ```
 const { fetchingList, list, listError } = state